 Adrenaline is on the north shore of the resort and the largest beach in Labadee.
 The floating bar is one of the signature features of this beach.

 On the shore of a southern bay, Columbus Cove is the remotest beach in Labadee.
 The best way to get there is with the Columbus Cove Express.

-Passengers cruising in Grand Suites and above have access to the Barefoot Beach Club with luxurious cabanas and an oceanview spa.
-All other passengers may book different cabana categories, beach bungalows, beach loungers, and beach beds.
+Passengers cruising in Grand Suites and above can access the Barefoot Beach Club with luxurious cabanas and an oceanview spa.
+All other passengers may book different cabanas categories, beach bungalows, beach loungers, and beach beds.
 Here are all types of beach retreats and prices.

 - Cabana over the water at Nellie's Beach.